a-givertzman/api-server/docker/README.md

 docker compose up --scale client=0
 ```

-If configuration has changed, run following commands from project root to recreate database and api-server with updated configuration:
+If configuration has changed, run following commands to recreate database and api-server with updated configuration:

 ```bash
 docker compose down -v